jtl5770/goleds/README.md

 ## Mode of operation

-A couple of "producers" are supplied with the software (see the directoy named accordingly) - these control different ways to illuminate the stripes.
-The most important one is the sensorledproducer - each sensor is linked to one instance of those.
+A couple of "producers" are supplied with the software (see the directory named accordingly) - these control different ways to illuminate the stripes.
+All stripe segments (including invisible ones) are combined into one, full stripe as far as the software is concerned.
+In the example above, the producers see a LED stripe of 165 LEDs that can be illuminated independently (and also independently colored)

+The most important producer is the sensorledproducer - each sensor is linked to one instance of those.
 It reacts to a sensor trigger by illuminating the stripe LED by LED starting from the position of the sensor to both ends of the stripe.
 After a while, the effect is reversed and the lighted area shrinks LED by LED until it vanishes at the point where the sensor is located.

 Other producers are explained in more detail below (**TODO**)